zunairAbid/aws_infra_terraform/aws-infra-terraform/README.md

 ## Current state

-Modules:
+Modules

-    - networking: Sets up a VPC with IGWs, NAT GWs, 2 public subnets, and 2 private subnets.
+1) networking: Sets up a VPC with IGWs, NAT GWs, 2 public subnets, and 2 private subnets.
-	- ec2:  Creates an ec2 instance in a public subnet each subnet is in a different AZ
+2) ec2: Creates an ec2 instance in a public subnet each subnet is in a different AZ
-	- s3:    Creates an s3 bucket with encryption.
+3) s3:  Creates an s3 bucket with encryption.
-	- iam: Create an IAM User and attach Inline Policies ( S3, Secret Manager, Parameter Store)
+4) iam: Create an IAM User and attach Inline Policies ( S3, Secret Manager, Parameter Store)
-	- rds:  Creates rds aurora MySQL cluster and adds 1 instance.
+5) rds: Creates rds aurora MySQL cluster and adds 1 instance.
-	- sgs:  Define security groups for Ec2 instance public and RDS private
+6) sgs: Define security groups for Ec2 instance public and RDS private

 ## Inputs